Public Sector Digital Accessibility Regulations

-The Public-Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 means that we have a legal duty to meet accessibility standards.
-The best way of doing this is to check how far your website or app currently meets the WCAG 2.1 AA standard.
+The Public-Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 means that we have a legal duty to meet certain digital accessibility standards on all our digital platforms and websites.
+The best way of doing this is to check how far your website or app currently meets the WCAG 2.2 AA standard.
 Then, make a plan to fix the problems you’ve found.
+As a minimum your website must feature an accessibility statement that is in a compliant format.
+Accessibility statement is a legal document that outlines your website's accessibility compliance journey.

 Read the glossary to get the definition of website in this context.